PSH-Computing-AI-club/competition-spring-2025/ai-player-scripting.md

 - [Windows Wordpad](https://en.wikipedia.org/wiki/WordPad)

-### 1.8. <a name='Whatoperatingsystemsaresupportedbythecompetitionsoftwaresruntime'></a>What operating systems are supported by the competition software's runtime?
+### 1.8.
+What operating systems are supported by the competition software's runtime?

 Linux, macOS, and Windows are all supported.

-### 1.9. <a name='HowdoIdownloadthecompetitionsoftwaresruntime'></a>How do I download the competition software's runtime?
+### 1.9.
+How do I download the competition software's runtime?

 Head over to [github.com/PSH-Computing-AI-club/competition-spring-2025-dotsandboxes/releases](https://github.com/PSH-Computing-AI-club/competition-spring-2025-dotsandboxes/releases) and download the latest CLI binary that matches your operating system.